pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

   case ev @ DiceRolled(_, rolledNumber) =>
     copy(rolledNumbers = rolledNumbers + (turn.currentPlayer -> rolledNumber),
       uncommittedEvents = uncommittedEvents :+ ev)
+  // ...
 }
 {% endhighlight %}
 [\[game.scala\]](https://github.com/LukasGasior1/event-sourced-dice-game/blob/master/game/src/main/scala/lgasior/dicegame/domain/game.scala#L128)

-New copy of game is created and state updated (here, we add rolled number to `rolledNumbers` map).
+New copy of a game is created with an updated state (here we add the rolled number to the `rolledNumbers` map).
-Also we add newly applied event to `uncommittedEvents` so that `roll` caller knows what events were generated.
+We also add the new event to `uncommitedEvents` so that the caller of `roll` knows what events were generated.

-All state changes happen as a result of events in `applyEvent` method.
+All state changes happen as a result of events being applied.
 If we want to change game state we need to generate an event and apply it.

 `applyEvent` is overriden in each of game subclasses and each of them handles different set of events.
 For example `DiceRolled` event would be invalid in uninitialized state, thus it's not handled there.

-Great feature of this is that having a list of past events we can easily restore current game state, just by applying them one by one.
+The boon of this approach is that having a list of past events we can easily restore the current game state, just by applying them one by one.

 {% highlight scala %}